What's the Difference Between Systems Analysts & Systems Administrators?

 Systems administrators are employed in computer systems network design, maintenance and support.
 They may work for the government, financial companies, insurance companies, educational institutions and hospitals, as well as other areas.
 Some may work for technology companies designing computer networks.

-According to the U.S. Bureau of Labor Statistics (BLS), the median income of a computer systems analyst was $82,710 in May 2014.
-The highest earners worked in support activities for mining.
+According to the U.S. Bureau of Labor Statistics (BLS), the median income of a computer systems analyst was $93,730 in May 2020.
+The highest earners worked in the oil and gas extraction industry.

-The BLS reported the median salary of a network and computer systems administrator was $75,790 in 2014.
-The highest earners worked in pipeline transportation of crude oil.
+The BLS reported the median salary of a network and computer systems administrator was $84,810 in 2020.
+The highest earners worked in the oil and gas extraction industry.